hpc/charliecloud/doc/ch-run.rst

     not specified is to use the same path as the host; i.e., the default is :code:`--bind=SRC:SRC`.
 Can be repeated.

-    If :code:`--write` is given and :code:`DST` does not exist, it will be created as an empty directory.
+    If :code:`--write` or :code:`--write-fake` are given and :code:`DST` does
+    not exist, it will be created as an empty directory.
 However, :code:`DST` must be entirely within the image itself; :code:`DST` cannot enter a previous bind mount.
-    For example, :code:`--bind /foo:/tmp/foo` will fail because :code:`/tmp`
-    is shared with the host via bind-mount (unless :code:`$TMPDIR` is set to something else or :code:`--private-tmp` is given).
+For example, :code:`--bind /foo:/tmp/foo` will fail because :code:`/tmp` is shared with the host via bind-mount (unless :code:`$TMPDIR` is set to something else or :code:`--private-tmp` is given).

     Most images do have ten directories :code:`/mnt/[0-9]` already available as mount points.